sir-dunxalot/ember-blog/app/posts/welcome-to-your-ember-blog.md

  - lifestyle
 ---

-Loads of text for this amazing blog post!
+Loads of text for this amazing blog post! os sos ssousus souduof ufuofouffuoouf ufu uofuofuof uf ofou fo

 You now have